Did The Internet Kill Pre-Teens?

-So there I was – laptop glowing brightly in front of me, cigarette out of my left hand now in the corner of my mouth and staring at the little screen in my right.
-The great thing about TikTok is that its algorithm quickly adapts to your preferences, almost magically suggesting content you didn’t even know you were interested in.
-After some scrolling, it suggested a video of a young girl.
-A classic “get ready with me”.
-She was holding her products up to the camera and talking about them.
-Why and how she used them and where she got them from.
-Nothing out of the ordinary.
-Until I read the caption: Get ready with me for my Bar Mitzvah.
-Wait a minute.
+So, there I was, the laptop screen glowing brightly, the cigarette now in the corner of my mouth, and my gaze fixed on the small screen of my phone.
+The great thing about TikTok is its algorithm, which seemingly knows your preferences and magically suggests content you didn’t even know you’d be interested in.
+As I scrolled through, it recommended a video featuring a young girl doing a classic “get ready with me” routine.
+She held up her beauty products to the camera, talking about why and how she used them and where she got them from.
+Nothing out of the ordinary, right?
+Well, that changed when I read the caption: “Get ready with me for my Bar Mitzvah.”
+Hold on a minute.

-In an advertisement for Calvin Klein, teen singer Billie Eilish primarily describes why she chooses to wear baggy and more masculine clothing.
-She narrates, “nobody can have an opinion because they haven’t seen what’s underneath.
-Nobody can be like, “she’s slim-thick”, “she’s not slim-thick”, “she’s got a flat ass”, “she’s got a fat ass”.
-No one can say any of that because they don’t know.”
-For the June 2021 cover of American Vogue, a legally aged Eilish donned a figure-hugging outfit and a pair of latex opera gloves, a stark contrast from her typical street style.
-Many of her fans supported her change in style, while others shared their virulent opinion, using lewd, crass and abusive language.
-Eilish’s experience reflects the “damned if you do, damned if you don’t” criticism and expectations young teens face.
+In a Calvin Klein advertisement, teen singer Billie Eilish explains her choice to wear baggy and more masculine clothing.
+She narrates, “Nobody can have an opinion because they haven’t seen what’s underneath.
+Nobody can say things like, ‘she’s slim-thick,’ ‘she’s not slim-thick,’ ‘she’s got a flat ass,’ ‘she’s got a fat ass.’
+They just don’t know.”
+On the June 2021 cover of American Vogue, a legally-aged Eilish donned a figure-hugging outfit and latex opera gloves, a stark departure from her usual street style.
+Many of her fans supported this change, while others expressed their harsh opinions, resorting to lewd and abusive language.
+Eilish’s experience exemplifies the “damned if you do, damned if you don’t” criticism and expectations that young teens face.